 - Drilling machine and drills, for wood and metal (electrical or manual)

 - Screw driver / screw drilling machine (electrical or manual)

 - Wrench or pliers (to build custom tools)

 In addition, tools are needed to bend sheet metal and pipes.
 Many workshops are suffciently equipped to at least allow for bending sheet metal.
 In case appropriate tools are not available to serve these two purposes there are appendices to the construction manual to build respective the tools listed above.

 Further tools can be necessary if material cannot be obtained in the required condition (size, shape).

-At least two people are needed for the construction.
+At least three people are needed for the construction.
 If more than three are working together some sections of the manual can be worked on in parallel.
 This can reduce the construction time.